Florence Lathrop Field Page: Adult life

+First marriage

 On October 29, 1879, at the age of 21, she wed the 38 year old Henry Field at the Byrd's Nest Chapel, located between her family's "Huntington" estate and her uncle Thomas Barbour Bryan's "Eagle's Nest" estate in Elmhurst.
 Henry Field was a junior partner in Field, Leiter & Company, the business of his elder brother Marshall Field.
 Henry Field was a millionaire.

 After their wedding, the two lived abroad in Paris for two years, with Henry Field working as a foreign buyer in Europe for Field, Leiter & Company, which would soon be renamed Marshall Field & Company.

 Upon returning to the United States, the Fields resided in Chicago.
-In March 1882, Florence gave birth two their first child, a daughter who she named after her dead sister Minna (who would later take the name Minna Field Page).
-In December 1883 she gave birth two her second daughter, who she named Florence (who would ultimately marry into the name Florence Field Lindsay).
+In March 1882, Florence gave birth to their first child, a daughter who she named after her dead sister Minna (who would later take the name Minna Field Page).
+In December 1883 she gave birth to her second daughter, who she named Florence (who would ultimately marry into the name Florence Field Lindsay).
 In 1888, she gave birth to a third daughter, who she named Gladys.
 Glayds would die eight months after birth.

-When the Fields returned to the United States in 1882, Henry Field took a year's leave from Marshall Field & Company, returning only briefly before retiring from business in 1883, partially due to his failing health.
-He would return briefly to the company again from 1885 until 1889, before again retiring.
+When the Fields had returned to the United States in 1882, Henry Field had taken a year-long leave from Marshall Field & Company, returning only briefly before retiring from business in 1883, partially due to his failing health.
+He would return briefly to the company again from 1885 until 1889 before again retiring.

 In 1890, three days before Christmas, Henry Field unexpectedly died after a brief sickness.
 He was buried at Graceland Cemetery, a cemetery which her uncle Thomas Barbour Bryan had founded, and which her brother Bryan Lathrop then served as the president of.
 As a widow, she was wealthy.